karbowskam/karbowskam/README.md

 ### Hey, I'm glad you got here!

 I'm Marta and welcome to my profile.
 For now, there are newbie and junior level projects here, as I am very new to Frontend.
 As I progress, I hope you will find more interesting and creative things here.
-If you have any questions or just want to chat, feel free to write to me.
+If you have any questions or just want to chat, feel free to contact me.
 Here or on karbowana.marta@gmail.com.